You want smart political talk without the meltdowns?

 But here's my analogy before we bring in our next guest.

-And that is Trump is Rocky Balboa.
+And that is, Trump is Rocky Balboa.

-Now, for those of you who follow all these movies, and I think there's the nine Rockies at this point, if you include uh the Creed movies as well.
+Now, for those of you who follow all these movies, and I think there's the nine Rockies at this point, if you include the Creed movies as well.

-So he fights this big Russian, and they fight in Las Vegas, and Apollo not only is beaten, he's literally killed.
+So he fights this big Russian, and they fight in Las Vegas.

-And Rocky feels guilty because, and this part never made any sense to me.
+And Rocky feels guilty because, and this part never made any sense to me, Rocky didn't throw in the towel that would have stopped the fight.

-But Drago already threw the ref out of the way, so I don't know what a towel would have done.
+But Drago already threw the ref out of the way.

 You think Drago would have stopped pummeling Apollo Creed into oblivion?

-The tall wouldn't have done anything.
+The towel wouldn't have done anything.

 But anyway, Rocky feels guilty about this.